BigSlikTobi/Tackle4LossContentExtraction/README.md

 ## Testing

 This project includes a comprehensive testing infrastructure to ensure pipeline reliability and catch issues before they reach production.
 See [TESTING.md](TESTING.md) for the full guide.
-A manual acceptance test for the cluster count fix is documented in [ACCEPTANCE_TESTS.md](ACCEPTANCE_TESTS.md).
+A summary of the manual acceptance test for the cluster count fix is included below.

 ### 🚀 Quick Start - Testing Commands